ActianCorp/integration-platform-docs/docs/integration-manager/admin/server-administration/server-administration-overview.md

 # Server Administration

 <font color="red">
-This topic needs to introduce the topics covered in this section.
+Some topics link directly to this overview topic, so an overiew of the topics covered in this section would be helpful here.

-For example, the Quick Start Installation topic links here with "The application.properties file can be used for a variety of configurations to tailor Integration Manager to your requirements and environment.
-See the Server Administration documentation for a description of available properties."
-We need to direct the reader to the right topic if they link to this page.
 </font>